rgrmra/ft_display_file/README.md

 - **ft_read()**

 The `read` function will read the file informed in the file descriptor and will read every byte and display each one.
-If the `read` function return something different from 1 it will break the will and stop displaying anything.
+If the `read` function return something different from 1 it will break the while and stop displaying anything.

 ```c